zahidhasanshuvo/zahidhasanshuvo/README.md

 - 🌱 I’m addicted to learning and growing every day

-- 📫 How to connect with me: [Linkedin](https://www.linkedin.com/in/hasanzahidshuvo/)
+- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/hasanzahidshuvo/)

 - 💻 Currently Completing BSc in Computer Science at **Uttara University**